Cloud Orchestration with Azure and OpenStack – The Less Explored Hybrid Cloud

-In the hybrid cloud discussion, the options raised typically come to OpenStack coupled with either VMware or AWS.
+Within the hybrid cloud discussion, the options raised typically come to OpenStack coupled with either VMware or AWS.
 Occasionally, diverse cloud or container options make their way to the table.
 Azure coupled with OpenStack as a solution can often be left in the shadows in these debates.

 Given that Azure’s public cloud and OpenStack’s private cloud are heavily targeted toward the enterprise, it’s odd that they aren’t rising to the top in these conversations.
 Azure has heavily enterprise-grade encryption and security, aiming the Azure Stack at bridging the gap between data centers and the cloud within enterprise environments.
 OpenStack is, as the name suggests, inherently open with respect to APIs enabling enterprises to build their own cloud.
-Naturally they fit together and compliment one another within the cloud landscape, though surprisingly, this solution is often overlooked.
+Naturally they fit together and compliment one another within the cloud landscape, though surprisingly, this solution of openstack azure integration is often overlooked.

 Nati Shalom, recently discussed in his post Achieving Hybrid Cloud Without Compromising On The Least Common Denominator, a survey that demonstrates that enterprises these days are often leveraging as many as six clouds simultaneously, and the list just keeps on growing with new technologies sprouting up by the minute.